This is an unapologetic tribute to an amazing salad we enjoyed in February at a very special dinner party.

 - 3 tbsp pistachios slivered or sliced

 Combine the shallots, olive oil, champagne vinegar and dijon mustard in a small jar with a lid.
 Season with salt and pepper.
-Put the lid on and give the jar a good shake.
-Taste and re-season to your taste.
+Put the lid on and give a good shake.
+Taste and re-season to your liking.
+Set aside.

-Cut your pear into matchsticks about 2 1/2 inches long.
+Cut your pear into matchsticks about 2 1/2 inches long or so.
 Toss these with some of the dressing to keep them from turning brown.
 Set aside.

-Cut the avocado into bite size chunks.
-Drizzle with a little lime to keep them from turning brown.
+Cut the avocado into bite sized chunks.
+Drizzle these with lime juice to keep them from turning brown.
+Set aside.

-Create your base of cress, maiche, sea asparagus and cucumbers in a serving bowl or platter.
+Create your base of cress, macho, sea asparagus, and cucumbers in a serving dish or bowl.
 This is not a tossed salad.
-Feel free to compose it the way you would like, for serving.
+Feel free to compose it the way you would like for serving.
 I like to have everything evenly distributed, so that you can see a bit of everything.

 Scatter the avocado over everything.
 Scatter the pear matchsticks next.